stencila/website/easy-aint-easy/post.md

 It's also getting easier to create these easy interfaces.
 Open source frameworks like [React](https://facebook.github.io/react/) and [Polymer](https://www.polymer-project.org/1.0/) dramatically reduce the time and resources required to build them.
 Today, more than ever, building these interfaces is about putting these types of building blocks together the right way.

 Easy is getting easier.
 But it still doesn't just happen.
 Instead, it has become less of a technical problem and more of a design problem.
 It now requires [less input from developers and more input from stakeholders](https://www.adamhyde.net/collaborative-product-design-v0-9-ch1-intro/).
+Getting users to design interfaces themselves (instead of creating hypothetical "user stories") can lead to greater understanding, familiarity, and thus intuitiveness, in the end product.

 # Easy isn't enough